franticnick/simplegraph/README.md

 # Simplegraph
-Simplegraph is android library for simple graph view that is similar to the ones you see on coin exchange sites.
+Simplegraph is Android custom view that shows simple graphs similar to the ones you see on coin trading/exchange sites.

-Id you clone the whole project above, there is a sample app that uses simplegraph library located in module "simplebraph".
-There you can see how view is used.
+If you clone the whole project, main app is a sample that you can run and see how simplegraph library located in module "simplebraph" is used.

-I've spent so much time looking for library that does only one thing, creates simple graph of coin prices.
-Sure, there are already some nice libraries out there that can do the job, but I needed something simple and tiny.
-And that is why I had to create "Simplegraph" :) So, if anyone needs same functionality in their projects, please use it.
+Why this library is craeted?
+Well, I've spent too much time looking for library that does only one thing, and that is, creates graph for simple representation of values over time.
+Sure, there are already some nice libraries out there that can do the job, but I needed something super simple and tiny.
+And that is why I had to create "Simplegraph" :) So, if anyone needs same functionality in their projects, here it is.

 Usage is simple as posible.
-View takes series of float numbers (Y axis points) and drows the graph based on the values.
+View takes series of float numbers (Y axis points) and draws the graph.
 X-axis point values are not needed since library uses same spacing between each consecutive point.

-To use view in your own project simply use graph view in your project, like:
+To use view in your own project simply use linegraph view in your project, like:

 ~~~xml
 <com.bandiago.libs.simplegraph.LineGraph